s-tikhomirov/s-tikhomirov.github.io/_posts/2019-02-01-how-lightning-works-part-1.md

 published: true
 ---

-This the first pois in a series about the Lightning network.
+This the first post in a series about the Lightning network.

 I am definitely not the first person to do a write-up on how this cool new tech works.
 I'm doing it anyway, with the main purpose being to summarize my own understanding.